Read This First

 Prompt 2: From a moral-nihilist standpoint, torturing cats may be pragmatically wrong if one wants social approval and culturally abhorred in most communities, yet not morally wrong.
 How can I prevent equivocation in this context?

-The central claim is this: To prevent equivocation and ensure clarity in discussions about ethics, especially given the nuanced meanings of “wrong,” a reader can adopt several strategies.
+In plain terms: To prevent equivocation and ensure clarity in discussions about ethics, especially given the nuanced meanings of “wrong,” a reader can adopt several strategies.

 This reconstruction preserves the anti-realist pressure rather than translating it back into conventional moral realism.
 The curator's point is not merely that cultures disagree; it is that moral vocabulary may be doing emotional, social, and practical work without successfully referring to stance-independent moral facts.
 That view should not be softened into casual relativism; it is a sharper claim about what moral language is doing when it sounds as if it has discovered a property of the world.